Holi: West Bengal

+In West Bengal, the tradition of Dol Jatra (meaning Swing procession) or Dolotsava (meaning Swing Festival) or Dol Purnima - (Swing Full Moon) is common among Gaudiya Vaishnavs just like among Vaishnavs in Braj region and other Krishna centric sampradays all over India.
+However, several Bengali Vaishnava padavalis also use the term Holi (Bangla: হোলী) for the festival.

-In West Bengal, Holi is known by the name of "Dol Jatra", "Dol Purnima" or the "Swing Festival".
-In Shantiniketan, West Bengal, Holi is known as “Basanta Utsav”.
-The festival is celebrated in a dignified manner by placing the icons of Radha and Krishna on a picturesquely decorated palanquin which is then taken round the main streets of the city or the village.
+In Shantiniketan, West Bengal, Holi is additionally also known as "Basanta Utsab".
+The festival is celebrated by worshipping the icons of Radha and Krishna by placing them on a decorated swing.
 On the Dol Purnima day in the early morning, students (mainly in Shantiniketan) dress up in saffron-coloured or pure white clothes and wear garlands of fragrant flowers.
 They sing and dance to the accompaniment of musical instruments, such as the ektara, dubri, and veena.
 The devotees take turns to swing them while women dance around the swing and sing songs.
 During these activities, the people keep throwing coloured water and dry colours, abir, at them.

-Around 500 years ago, Sri Chaitanya Mahaprabhu went to Vrindaban in present day Uttar Pradesh to witness the festival there at the birthplace of Lord Sri Krishna.
+Around 500 years ago, Sri Chaitanya Mahaprabhu went to Vrindavan in present-day Uttar Pradesh to witness the festival there at the birthplace of Lord Sri Krishna.
 After his return to Bengal, he thought of starting the festival here.
 So he asked his followers to smear color or abir to Lord Krishna's idol and then put that abir on each other.
 He also instructed them to give the other person a treat with a local sweet called malpoa.
 The biographies of Sri Chaitanya say that he was very fond of this sweet.